post image

 • The next sections you’re going to want to consider when it comes to your CV are your research and education sections.

 When it comes to education, there are a few ways you can organise your information.
 First, you can begin by having an “education” section where you list your degrees, diplomas and certificates.
-In this section, it is also a good idea to mention the thesis or key essays that you completed as a part of your program.
+In this section, it is also a good idea to mention the thesis that you completed as a part of your program.
 You can also include your GPA in this section.
-This section would not include one day courses, but rather full academic programs.
+This section would not include one-day courses but rather full academic programs.

 • The next section you could create pertaining to education would be a “professional development” section.

-This section would include short courses you have completed, or single courses you have completed from a college or university.
-Many people who are working to complete professional designations would also put this as a part of the professional development.
+This section would include short courses you have completed or single courses you have completed from a college or university.
+Many people who are working to complete professional designations would also put this as a part of their professional development.

 These sections are areas that you will only need to add if you have activity specifically pertaining to the job you want to apply for or if you have extra work you want to highlight from your career.